reubenng/nego_agent/README.md

 1) Getting profile variables and storing them into a 2D matrix, string 2D matrix for mapping.
 [COMPLETED]
 2) Make them into probabilities (using Linear Function).
 [COMPLETED]
 3) 1st round flag.
 [COMPLETED]
-4) Create squared and normlized matrix
-5) Write the code in the chooseAction function and pass it to daniel (getBidFromRoullete).
+4) Create squared normlised probability matrix and pass it to daniel (getBidFromRoulette).
+[COMPLETED]

 ## Daniel